 10. People are inherently good.
 I have been lied to, picked on, and treated badly many times, which has caused me to be a bit cynical and expect the worst out of people.
 This year I finally realized that even the people who’ve treated me poorly are still good at some level.
 None of us are perfect.
 This has helped me be less cynical.

-12. Friendly people at work aren’t necessarily your friend.
+12. Friendly people at work aren’t necessarily your friends.
 This is another lesson learned the hard way.
-Be careful who you open up to at work.
+Be careful whom you open up to at work.

 14. Every decision matters.
 This is something I attempt to instill in my brothers and sisters who are still in high school.
-Every decision we make will affect our future.
-There is no such thing as a zero sum decision.
+Every decision we make affects our future: there is no such thing as a zero-sum decision.

 16. “Act as if…” This is a line from the movie Boiler Room.
-It has stuck with me ever since I watched that movie over a decade ago.
-This could also be interpreted as “be the change in the world you want to be.”
+It has stuck with me since I watched that movie over a decade ago.
+This could also be interpreted as: “Be the change in the world you want to be.”
 Either way, this line has helped me throughout my life.

 17. “No one can make you feel inferior without your consent.” —Eleanor Roosevelt.
 You needn’t care what people think or say about you.
 What they say or think is only true if you believe it’s true.
 Don’t let anyone get the best of you.

-18. Some of life’s most profound advice is found in the most overused platitudes.
+18. Some of life’s most profound advice is found in platitudes.
 “You can be anything you want to be,” “Life’s too short,” “Time heals all wounds,” “Good things come to all those that wait,” etc. Don’t dismiss it just because it’s a platitude.

 19. Don’t sweat the small stuff.
 This is something I have really appreciated with getting older.
-It’s harder for me to get jealous, it’s easier for me to forgive, and it’s easier for me to overlook the negative things in life.
+It’s easier for me to avoid jealousy, it’s easier for me to forgive, and it’s easier for me to overlook the negative things in life.

 20. It’s all small stuff.
-Until you have a few life-changing experiences, this isn’t as clear.
-I have had a few close calls with myself, friends, and family, which have shown me how small my problems are.
+Until you have a few life-changing experiences, this isn’t clear.
+I have had a few close calls with myself, friends, and family which have shown me how small my problems are.